Treatment of Painful Diabetic Neuropathy

 Treatment

 Doctors diagnose diabetic neuropathy based on symptoms and a physical exam.
-They may check your blood pressure, heart rate, muscle strength, reflexes and sensitivity to position changes, vibration, temperature or light touch.
+They may check your blood pressure, heart rate, muscle strength, reflexes, and sensitivity to changes in position, vibration, temperature, or light touch.
 Once diagnosed, treatment can involve:

 First, blood glucose levels must be brought within the normal range to help prevent further nerve damage.
-According to a Diabetes Control and Complications Trial, tight control of glucose levels can reduce the incidence of neuropathy by 60%.
+According to the Diabetes Control and Complications Trial, tight glucose control can reduce the incidence of neuropathy by 60%.

 Before you reach for the usual painkillers, it might be worth getting a diagnosis from your doctor.
 Over-the-counter pain medicines are not recommended: they may not work well for treating nerve pain and can have serious side effects.

-Some people experience pain relief with treatments applied to the skin.
-According to the National Institute of Diabetes, these can include nitrate sprays, capsaicin cream and lidocaine patches (Lidoderm, Lidopain) for the feet, alpha-lipoic acid (an antioxidant) or evening primrose oil.
+Some people experience pain relief from skin-applied treatments.
+According to the National Institute of Diabetes, these can include nitrate sprays, capsaicin cream, and lidocaine patches (Lidoderm, Lidopain) for the feet, alpha-lipoic acid (an antioxidant), or evening primrose oil.

-Others find that acupuncture, biofeedback or physical therapy help relieve their pain.
-Less studied options may include electrical nerve stimulation, magnetic therapy and laser or light therapy.
+Others find that acupuncture, biofeedback, or physical therapy helps relieve their pain.
+Less studied options may include electrical nerve stimulation, magnetic therapy, and laser or light therapy.
 However, new clinical trials of therapies happen all the time.
 Also, if your feet and legs are very sensitive to the touch, then a device called a bed cradle can help keep sheets and blankets away from the skin.

-Get help by contacting us at the Capitol Pain Institute in Texas.
-Doctors here are pain management specialists, equipped to diagnose your specific condition and to find the most effective pain relief treatment to help relieve your pain.
+Contact us at the Capitol Pain Institute in Texas for help.
+Doctors here are pain management specialists, equipped to diagnose your condition and recommend the most effective treatment to relieve your pain.
 Instead of sitting there in pain, start to reclaim your life by booking an appointment now!

 Recent Posts